acend/kubernetes-basics-training/content/en/docs/03/_index.md

 ## Task {{% param sectionnumber %}}.2: Create a Deployment

-In some use cases it makes sense to start a single Pod but has its downsides and is not really a common practice.
+In some use cases it can make sense to start a single Pod.
+But this has its downsides and is not really a common practice.
 Let's look at another concept which is tightly coupled with the Pod: the so-called _Deployment_.
-A Deployment makes sure a Pod is monitored and the Deployment also checks that the number of running Pods corresponds to the number of requested Pods.
+A Deployment ensures that a Pod is monitored and checks that the number of running Pods corresponds to the number of requested Pods.

 With the following command we can create a Deployment inside our already created namespace:
 {{% onlyWhenNot mobi %}}